OmarAbdulQadir/Temperature-Monitoring-System/README.md

 1- Idle State:

 In this state, the system monitors the temperature by taking a sample every 100 ms. For each sample, the system compares the temperature to the preset threshold value.
 If it exceeds the threshold value and the alarm is enabled (can be toggled by sending 'T').
 The system will transition to the alarm state.
 Otherwise, no transition occurs.
-Also, the user requested to configure the threshold value (by sending 'C') that triggers the system to enter the configuration state.
+Also, if the user requests to configure the threshold value (by sending 'C') that triggers the system to enter the configuration state.

 ![Alt text](https://github.com/OmarAbdulQadir/Temperature-Monitoring-System/blob/main/NTI_RTOS_PROJ_TempMonitorSys_Designs/Idle.JPG?raw=true)